How We Study

 DCEG investigators utilize a variety of research approaches in seeking to understand the causes of cancer.
-We have developed very brief definitions of some of the key epidemiologic terms to help the non-epidemiologist better understand how we study cancer in populations.

 Evaluating exposure-response relationships is a crucial component in determining cancer causation.
 For that reason, quantitative exposure assessment plays an essential role in high-quality epidemiologic investigations.
 DCEG investigators have developed cutting-edge tools and techniques to evaluate the reliability and validity of exposure measurements used in cohort and case-control studies of occupational, lifestyle, and environmental exposures.
 In addition, our investigators continually work to improve upon these well-established methods.
 See examples of exposure assessment studies and methods.